melanke/CascadeCanvas/README.md

 */
 CC.onKeysComboEnd("ESC + p", function(event){

-	//when the only keys that was pressed is Esc and P and one of them are released this will be executed
+	//when the only keys that was pressed is Esc and P
+	//and one of them are released this will be executed

 });